mywayisone/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-who_am_i script displays the current user

 2-groups script displays all the groups the current user is part of

+3-new_owner script change file owner to betty